soasme/runflow/docs/tasks/sql-row.md

   * `parameters` - (Optional, list/map).
     * It can be a key-value pairs.
     * It can be a array of key-value pairs.

+## Attributes References

+The following attributes are supported:

+* `rows` - List.
+Each list element is a map with table field as key and row record as value.